datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 - ``templates``: HTML templates used for rendering different views of the catalog

-It also contains an ``index.html`` file, which is the main catalog HTML content that will be served to users in their browsers, as wel as a ``config.json`` file, which contains default and user-specified configuration settings for the catalog rendering.
+It also contains an ``index.html`` file, which is the main catalog HTML content that will be served to users in their browsers, as well as a ``config.json`` file, which contains default and user-specified configuration settings for the catalog rendering.
 These directories and files are all populated into their respective locations by the ``datalad catalog create`` command.

 Next, let's have a look at the catalog that we just created.